-Understanding what is happening to you may help when approaching the issue.
-According to the U.S. Equal Employment Opportunity Commission, offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.
+Harassment in the workplace may or may not include physical evidence.
+Understanding what is happening to you can help when broaching the subject.
+According to the Equal Employment Opportunity Commission (EEOC), offensive conduct can include, among other things, offensive jokes, slurs, epithets or name-calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.

 - The harasser can be the victim's supervisor, a supervisor in another area, an agent of the employer, a co-worker or a nonemployee.